 1. Get your social on!

 Twitter now has over 500 million users, 340 million tweets and 1.6 billion search queries per day.
 LinkedIn has over 175 professional members, 10 million of whom work in the UK.
 Google+ has over 400 million members (albeit with less activity than other networks).
 We blogged in Legal Futures earlier this year about how social media is the new golf course for law firms.
 However, a recent study by the Law Society of Scotland, conducted by Ipsos MORI, revealed that only 24% of solicitors in Scotland use LinkedIn on a daily or weekly basis and only 7% tweet on a weekly basis.
-There’s a buzz about social media for a reason and 2013 is likely to see a continued increase in the way social channels are used for business purposes.
+There’s a buzz about social media for a reason and we're likely to continue to see a continued increase in the way social channels are used for business purposes.
 For the more advanced users, we will see an increase in more targeted interactions within niche communities and it will be important to align strategies accordingly.
 For further reading, see our top 7 benefits of social media for law firms here.

 2. Review your website